haydenridd/stm32-zig-porting-guide/02_drop_in_compiler/README.md

 - We add an additional system include path using `-isystem` to point at our `arm-none-eabi-gcc` installation so we can manually link in pre-compiled libraries
 With these modifications
 - We ditch linking in `-lgcc` and `-lnosys`, see [Makefile](./Makefile) for a more detailed explanation

-And that's it!
+- We add `-fno-sanitize=all` flag to keep from bloating our binary by linking in clangs undefined behavior sanitizers And that's it!
 We (or at least I) now have a blinky program that blinks as expected when compiled with `arm-none-eabi-gcc` OR `zig cc`.